Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Results

-For the grating in Fig.~\ref{fig:eigenvalues}, we integrated the equations of motion using the solver developed in Sec.~\ref{sec:Dynamics}, yielding the dynamics in Fig.~\ref{fig:dynamics}.
+The eigenvalues and mode-decay timescales just discussed only estimate the damping performance.
+A more complete assessment involves a dynamics simulation, which accounts for the exact acceleration time during which the damping occurs.
+For the grating in Fig.~\ref{fig:structure}(bii), we integrated the equations of motion using the solver developed in Sec.~\ref{sec:Dynamics}.
+With the initial condition $[x_0,y_0,\phi'_0,v_{x,0},v_{y,0},\dot{\phi}'_0] = [0, 0.001w,\SI{0.01}{\degree},0, -\SI{0.5}{\meter\per\second}, -\SI{0.005}{\rps}]$, the resultant dynamics is displayed in Fig.~\ref{fig:dynamics}.
 In these plots, the oscillations around equilibrium are not visible because of the extremely short period (of order \SI{0.1}{\second}) relative to the total flight time.
 Due to the Doppler shift, the wavelength and hence $\QprM{j}{\prime}$ and the force coefficients vary over time, leading to the time-varying envelopes in the dynamics.
 Even in the absence of damping, the restoring ($k$) terms retain this implicit time dependence, which contributes heavily to the envelope shape.
 This effect is pronounced in dispersive sails such as gratings.
 To quantify the damping effectiveness, we display the coordinates in units of their initial envelope value, rather than the exact initial condition.
 Figures~\ref{fig:dynamics}(c--f) show the integrated nonlinear dynamics (Eq.~\eqref{eq:linear_forces}, dark color) and the integrated linear dynamics (Eq.~\eqref{eq:linear_eom}, light color), with the latter having $\mu^i_j$ ($i,j\in\{y,\phi\}$) artificially set to zero.
 When the damping is disabled, the adiabatic changes in restoring coefficients lead to final values of $[y,v_y,\phi',\dot{\phi}'] = [120\%,19\%,96\%, 27\%]$ relative to the initial envelope value.
 With damping included in the simulations, these are substantially reduced to $[y,v_y,\phi',\dot{\phi}'] = [91\%,4\%,42\%, 3\%]$.
 Therefore, Fig.~\ref{fig:dynamics} shows asymptotic stability of a lightsail achieved via relativistic damping, with significant reductions in both rotational and translational coordinates and velocities.
-We highlight that, even in the absence of damping, the dispersive torques are responsible for the simultaneous and substantial reduction in $\phi'$ and $\dot{\phi}'$ over time in Figs.~\ref{fig:dynamics}(e) and~(f).
+We highlight that, even in the absence of damping, the dispersive torques are responsible for substantially reducing $\phi'$ and $\dot{\phi}'$ simultaneously in Figs.~\ref{fig:dynamics}(e) and~(f).
 However, such adiabatic effects have not yet proven capable of diminishing oscillation amplitudes and velocities simultaneously across both rotation and translation degrees of freedom (see Sec.~7 of Ref.~\cite{Lin:2025aa}), evidenced by the noticeable increases in $y$ and $v_y$ when damping is disengaged.
 In Fig.~\ref{fig:dynamics}, explicit velocity-dependent damping is shown to diminish all transverse degrees of freedom simultaneously.
 Regardless, such strong adiabatic responses warrant further study in tandem with the damping effects showcased here.